 Cedar Hills is built upon an alluvial fan, or bench, created thousands of years ago when it was a shoreline of Lake Bonneville.
-Early settlers referred to the area as “the Bench.”
-Because of the growth of cedar trees (later becoming Manila’s source of Christmas trees), the area was later referred to as Cedar Hills.
+Early settlers referred to the area as “The Bench.”
+Because of the growth of cedar trees, the area was later referred to as Cedar Hills.
 The bench provides a beautiful view of the surrounding mountains, Utah Lake, and Utah Valley.
 Cedar Hills was established as a community in 1977.

 Various forms of wildlife flourished in the area.
 Coyotes prowled along the bench.
 Wild cats, red foxes, bears, deer, skunks, and rabbits also lived in the area.
 Some deer, skunks, and rabbits can still be seen around Cedar Hills.

 Early settlers began to make their homes in settlements around the area of what is now Cedar Hills.
 The surrounding cities of Pleasant Grove and Alpine were settled between 1849 and 1850.
 Later, a large portion of the area was used for dry farming, which proved to be unsuccessful.
 A few planted plots existed among the sage brush, but much of the area was used to pasture livestock.
 Other forms of livelihood among early settlers included trapping and turkey farming.

 The area where Cedar Hills now sits was once home to a nationally recognized turkey ranch.
 According to the Utah State Historical Society, Effie Warnick Adams and her husband Azra settled the area north of Pleasant Grove and developed a turkey ranch in the depths of the Great Depression.